osrf/gazebo_tutorials/force_torque_sensor/tutorial.md

 The value `sensor` means the measurement is rotated by the rotation component of the `<pose>` of this sensor.
 The translation component of the pose has no effect on the measurement.

-Regardless of this setting, the torque is always measured as a force applied at a distance from the joint.
+Regardless of this setting, the torque component is always expressed about the origin of the joint frame.

 #### `<measure_direction>`
 This is the direction of the measurement.